 Mass Spectrometry of Large Molecules: Volatility Enhancement Techniques

-During this period experiments were performed in the Chemistry Department establishing methods for volatilizing biomolecules without decomposing them.
+During this period experiments were performed in the Chemistry Division establishing methods for volatilizing biomolecules without decomposing them.
 Methods such as derivatization to increase vapor pressure and to suppress decomposition were investigated.
 These methods were less satisfactory since the nature of the molecule being examined was changed, and side reactions yielded unwanted products.

 A study of the evaporation of synthetic peptides as a function of their binding energy to surfaces was undertaken.
 Various surfaces including platinum, glass, carbon, copper and Teflon® were used and sample size and dispersion were varied.
 When thyrotropin releasing hormone (TRH, mass=362 mass units) was sublimed into a mass spectrometer from the surface of a hot platinum filament, no parent or quasi-parent (mass+proton) ions were observed with gentle ionization.
 The parent molecule was completely decomposed at high temperature, and concentrations of suitable fragment ions were low.
 However, when small (5 mg) samples of TRH were deposited from methanol solution on carbon, Teflon®, or glass surfaces, and then were sublimed at relatively modest (<300°C) temperatures, sufficient concentrations of quasi-parent and fragment ions were obtained to permit determination of the amino acid sequence.
 The lower binding energy of molecules to these surfaces permits volatilization under milder conditions, so that molecules were much less fragmented.
 The lower activation energy of sublimation from such surfaces also increased the rate of desorption, enhancing the concentration of sample in the gas phase.3